Erwin Anton Gutkind: Influence

 Contemporary German architect, Klaus Meier-Hartmann wrote: “the inspiration for this new building [are] the 1920s apartment blocks of Erwin Gutkind.
 Gutkind's trademark was his treatment and handling of the corner entrance; the play of brickwork and render; and an emphasis on the horizontal. [ Hartmann ] has reinterpreted these elements and used them in his work.
 The result is a building that has a clear relationship with the adjoining area and its history and that satisfies the requirements of today's social housing programme.”

 Professor Peirogiacomo Bucciarelli wrote “Erwin Anton Gutkind represents a difficult case in the history of contemporary architecture.
 He lived and worked in Berlin during the “heroic period” of modern architecture in Europe, but today he is practically unknown as an architect, in spite of a certain interest on the part of some recent architectural critics and historians in Germany and Italy.
 He is certainly most famous as a town planning theorist and urban historian, especially after he emigrated to the U.S.A. during the fifties.
 It was not until 1968, a few months before his death at the age of eighty-two, that the late German architectural historian Julius Posener dedicated an article to him in the review Bauwelt, to mark the prize the city of Berlin had just awarded him.”

-“Erwin Gutkind belongs to the circle of those most representative German architects of the twenties.
-His short professional career as an architect, only ten years, includes almost 1,500 residential units, exhibition stands, town planning projects and public building projects.
-For the “architectural tourist” visiting Berlin, Gutkind's buildings are still beautiful and intelligent, unlike those built by some of his most famous colleagues, which today may appear outdated or too ambitious, with their strictly rationalist and radically pure architectural language.”
+His 10 year career as an architect, includes almost 1,500 residential units, exhibition stands, town planning projects and public building projects.
+For the “architectural tourist” visiting Berlin, Gutkind's buildings are often considered aesthetically apealing.